Rifannnrar/BotTeleGempa/README.md

 # BotTeleGempa
-a telebot program where we can detect earthquakes
+a telebot program where we can detect earthquakes [ still under development ]